 The Government has indicated that the new system may be in place from April 2020.

 You can register your decision to save lives now by joining the NHS Organ Donor Register online now.

-The aim of considering a new system is to establish what more could be done in England to ensure that the overwhelming public support for organ donation is supported both within the legal system and in the NHS and that a person’s decision to donate is supported whenever possible.
+The aim of introducing a new system is to ensure that the overwhelming public support for organ donation is underpinned both within the legal system and in the NHS, and that a person’s decision to donate is upheld whenever possible.

-We welcome the Government’s commitment to the lifesaving power of organ donation.
-We support any initiative which leads to more organ donors and more lives being saved.
+NHSBT welcomes the Government’s commitment to the lifesaving power of organ donation.
+We support any initiative that leads to more organ donors and more lives being saved.